 Pixelmator is an iOS design software that allows users to create designs and enhance photos on their iPad, iPhone, and Mac.
 Pricing starts at $4.99.
 View Profile

-Piktochart is a design software that allows users to create infographics, presentations, posters, and more.
-Prices range from $0 to $52+/month.
+Visme enables users to create and share engaging presentations, infographics, reports, and other visual content.
+Prices range from $0 to $39+/month.
 View Profile

 Questions to Ask Yourself Before Choosing Design Software

 If you’re still unsure about whether you need graphic design software, then ask yourself these questions.

 Do I Need a Logo & Digital Ads for My Business?

 Every business and solopreneur needs a logo, brand identity, and the ads to promote themselves.
 Without graphic design software, you’re left with pencil and paper, or piecemealing together clip art.

 Am I Going to Use Photos on My Website or Social Media?

 Media, whether it’s photo, art, or graphics, is necessary in today’s digital landscape, so the likely answer here is “yes.”
 Without a good photo editor, your images may not resonate with your audience.

 Do I Have the Budget for Graphic Design Software?